 Reason of dark patches on skin and black spots on face

-Although melasma does not affect your overall health its characteristic dark patches on skin can often look unsightly, causing those suffering from this disorder.
+Although melasma does not affect your overall health, its characteristic dark patches on the skin can often look unsightly, causing those suffering from this disorder.

-Read on to learn about some effective ways to eliminate and eliminate these stains and make them less visible.
+Read on to learn about effective ways to eliminate these stains and make them less visible.

 What is melasma?

-There are a number of possible causes of skin hyperpigmentation some of which can be quite serious.
+There are several possible causes of skin hyperpigmentation, some of which can be pretty serious.

-As a precaution it is best to consult a dermatologist for dark patches on the skin if you notice any skin discoloration at an early stage to exclude precancerous changes and skin cancer.
+As a precaution, it is best to consult a dermatologist for dark patches on the skin if you notice any skin discoloration at an early stage to exclude precancerous changes and skin cancer.

-However, one of the most common forms of hyperpigmentation is melasma, which is characterized by unsightly dark spots on the face and liver spots forehead cheeks and the area above the upper lip.
+However, one of the most common forms of hyperpigmentation is melasma, characterized by unsightly dark spots on the face and liver spots, forehead cheeks, and the area above the upper lip.

-In pale individuals they may appear brown or light brown.
-Stains on the skin can appear in both men and women people of all ages and all skin tones.
+In pale individuals, they may appear brown or light brown.
+Stains on the skin can occur in both men and women people of all ages and skin tones.

-The good news is that these frustrating flaws can be easily eliminated and reduced choose from medical procedures to completely natural self-cooking products that you can use without leaving your home.
+The good news is that these frustrating flaws can be easily eliminated and reduced.
+Choose from medical procedures to completely natural self-cooking products that you can use without leaving your home.
 Dark patches on the skin As always, developing the proper skin care regimen and using methods to prevent sun damage is the best way to deal with unsightly sunspots.

 Common types of hyper pigmentation